gtvj/linux/machine-set-up.md

 * Typing `sudo gem install sass` will install SASS

+### Install PhpStorm

+* Download the `.tar` file from JetBrains
+* Extract the file contents with `tar xzf PhpStorm2016.2.2.tar.gz` (using the name of the downloaded `.tar` file)
+* The extracted folder will contain a file named `Install-Linux-tar.txt`.
+Follow the instructions.

 ### Install Atom text editor

 * Download the latest `.deb` version of Atom from [atom.io](https://atom.io)